fisodd/www-fisodd-com/content/post/right-place.rst

 with that system, and even though I could already code and already had some idea of what that system could do
 I saw no benefit to working on anything that isolated.
+The power of any tool is limited by its degree of separation from its point of leverage.

 .. sidebar:: Apple II Reference Manual